raditya1117/HoneyBadger/python-errors/article.md

 ### UnboundLocalError

-The UnboundLocalError exception occurs when a local variable is referenced before assignment.
+The UnboundLocalError exception occurs when a local variable is referenced before assignment in a function or a method.
 For instance, consider the following code:

 ```py
 def say_hello():